FaizChishtie/mrtopo/docs/HOWTO/COMMANDLINEOPTS.md

 MrTopo commands:
 * `config-file`: *Not yet implemented* - Generate mutations from a configuration file.
 * `python-file`: Mutate a Mininet python file.
+* `mutate-and-test`: Mutate and Test a Mininet Topology file.
+* `test-mutation-dir`: Test a mutated set of networks (directory) against a given Mininet topology file.
 * `validate-dir`: Validate a directory of Mininet topologies.
 * `validate-file`:  Validate a Mininet topology python file.